openstack/placement/README.rst

-**Warning: This repository is currently in a state of flux as the placement service is extracted from nova.
-While that is happening this repository is not yet fully working.**

 If you are viewing this README on GitHub, please be aware that placement development happens on `OpenStack git
 <https://git.openstack.org/cgit/openstack/placement/>`_ and `OpenStack